Marc477/Zenterac/README.md

 # Zenterac
 HTML5 Interactive Video Player

-Zenterac is an open-source interactive video player that allows you to create customized interactive video projects that can be easily integrated on your website.
+Zenterac is an open-source interactive video player that allows you to create customized interactive projects.
+It can be easily integrated on your websites.
 Projects are built using html, javascript and the zenterac api.

 ## Project built with Zenterac
 Here is a interactive story made with Zenterac